MonarchAttention: Zero-Shot Conversion to Fast, Hardware-Aware Structured Attention: Details for

 \subsection{Na\"ive Algorithm}

 We provide pseudo-code for the naive version of \ma{} in \Cref{fig:naive-ma}.
-This is a direct implementation of alternating maximization for finding the Monarch factors, ignoring concerns about memory and IO.
-We alternate between updating $\bm L$ and $\bm R$ as described above for $T$ iterations.
-Specifically, we highlight the choices to (1) initialize $\bm L$ to be block identity, and (2) update $\bm R$ before $\bm L$ in each iteration.
+This is a direct implementation of alternating maximization for finding the Monarch factors, where we highlight the choices to (1) initialize $\bm L$ to be block identity, and (2) update $\bm R$ before $\bm L$ in each iteration.
+We include this here for completeness, so that readers can directly compare this code with the algorithmic steps.
+The implementation in \Cref{fig:ma-alg} is a reorganization of \Cref{fig:naive-ma} where $\bm L, \bm R$ are not materialized in HBM, resulting in \fa{}-like kernels.